Below you will find links to a range of different organsations that are relevant to castings engineers, listed by topic area:

-- The Apprentice Opportunity: Guide for employers on apprenticesips - structure, content,costs. benefits etc. Select the employer option and then select 'apprentices'
+- The Apprentice Opportunity: Guide for employers on apprenticeships - structure, content,costs, benefits etc. Select the employer option and then select 'apprentices'

 - Discover Engineering: Careers website for young engineers - Gocracker - aimed at showcasing the best on-line resources and inspiring the engineers of tomorrow.

 - Semta Graduate Development Toolkit: Toolkit, with lots of user friendly information, sample letters and links, to help an employer take on a new graduate or student for an internship.

 - CAEF: Umbrella organization of the European foundry industry, established in 1953, deals with economic, legal, and social issues.